Isabella-Mitchell/gather-recipe-website/README.md

 - I have used icons on buttons on the website to enhance the text that states the button’s action.

+### Cards

+- I have used Materialize CSS card componants for displaying recipes and forms.
+This makes the content stand out from the website background.
+It also neatly presents the various recipes, brining a sense of harmony and consistency to the website.

 # Wireframes

 - [View my wireframes in PDF form here](gather/static/readme/wireframes/gather-wireframe.pdf).